nlarusstone/corels-test/README.md

 An actual pruning routine.

-If prefix P is optimal, is breadth-first the best way to certify?

 Rename `max_accuracy` to `best_prefix_accuracy`.

 Remove prefix from cache entry (it's already the corresponding key).

-Add notes about commuting pairs.

 Fix the greedy algorithm to stop early based on evaluating the default rule.